 I personally like the ideas behind it but that does not guarantee others will.
 My personal balance is to keep it simple for anyone to play (even if they end up sucking lol), but leave enough meat on the none for the advanced player to be able to put some deeper thought and strategy into their gameplay.

-Balancing the 4 tiers both within themselves and each other has been a struggle and a lot more mathematics than I would normally be used to in my day to day life has been involved.
-The systems are being built on 1d6 and 2d6 to keep it simple and easy to replace if someone loses their dice from the starter set.
+Balancing the 4 tiers both within themselves and each other has been a struggle and a lot more mathematics than would normally be used in my day to day life has been involved.
+The systems are being built on 1d6 and 2d6 to keep it simple and easy to replace if someone loses their dice from the Designer Genes starter set.

 I’ve devised a system that should keep things relatively in check but allow the chance for explosive gameplay and moves within a game if the right cards fall and the proper decisions are made.
 Some tests here using just the computer and pen/paper have been good.
-I;ll print out some dummy cards soon for more randomization and testing.
+I’ll print out some dummy cards soon for more randomization and testing so I can get the processes of Designer Genes really fine tuned.
+I may write an additional designer genes article just on the play testing process.

 Not the biggest update to offer today but it’s something.
 I’m working on it as time allows and have a lot more in place than my last post.
-I’m going to try to keep future posts to more specific items of the game to go into deeper details.
+I’m going to try to keep future posts to more specific items of Designer Genes to go into deeper details of the games processes.